ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-architecture/draft-davidson-pp-architecture.md

        `0` indicates that no functionality is supported; `1` indicates that the server supports the issuance phase; `2` indicates support for the redemption phase; and `3` indicates support for both phases.
-If unspecifed, this defaults to `3`.
+If unspecified, this defaults to `3`.
     5. The value of `<config>` is set to be equal to `update`.
     5. The value `<signature>` is computed over the bytes of the rest of message contents, using the Server long-term secret signing key